rikosintie/Ubuntu4NetworkEngineers/Introduction.md

 ----------------------------------------------------------------

 Ubuntu is a Linux distribution published by Canonical in the UK.
 There are both desktop and server versions.
 Ubuntu is [Open source software](https://opensource.org/osd/) meaning that the source code is available on the Canonical website.
 If you are coming from Microsoft Windows it's hard to wrap your mind around that!
+You will hear Open source software called Free, Open Source Software or Libre Software.
+In this case the "free" refers freedom, not zero cost.

 What I love about Ubuntu is the `Open Source Software` community.
 It is a large community of developers, users, engineers who love creating software, hardware, and sharing it.
 Some examples of Open Source Software include: